All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 We recommend AwardWallet to track miles and points.

-Award Wallet covers 680 loyalty programs!
-It can take a while to set up if you have memberships in a lot of programs but it’s worth doing.
 There is both a free and a paid option.
-With this program, you can track your whole family’s miles and points on Award Wallet and link your accounts.
+You can track your whole family’s miles and points on Award Wallet and link your accounts.
 The Plus upgrade allows you to track expirations and sends alerts about points that are about to expire.

 If you are concerned about security, you can choose to have the password info for all the accounts saved locally to your computer.